ricebear-org/ricebear-org.github.io/discord.md

 These rules can also be viewed in `#info` in our Discord server.

-- You must have the __Ring 3__ role (typically provided by a Ring 1-2 member) and __keep a way to contact a Ring 1-2 member outside Discord__ to gain and retain access to this server.

 - Follow [Discord's Community Guidelines](https://discord.com/guidelines) as they apply to this server, as it does in every other Discord server.
 It explicitly states what's not good to post in Discord.

 - Stay good towards each other.

 ### Enforcement & Appeal

 Higher ranked users reserve the privilege to moderate users (timeout, kick, ban, etc.) who don't follow these rules (there are no specific procedures we follow).
-To **appeal** against any moderation actions, **reach out to any Ring 1-2 member through any method possible**.
+To **appeal** against any moderation actions, **reach out to any Server Admin or Member through any method possible**.

 ## Server Layout and Channel Visibility

 There's a handful of channels in our server; any channels that can be viewed by all members appear by default.
 You can utilize `Browse Channels` located below the server name to show/hide channels at any time.
 If any of the Circles in `#circle-list` interest you, reach out to their managers to gain access to their channel(s).

-Anyone who is new and joins the server can only see `#info` and our website URL.

-By default, a Ring 3 member can see the channels listed below:
+By default, anyone can see the channels listed below:

 ```markdown
 Info 📘